-- No Lost Time Injuries were recorded in 2017.
+- No Lost Time Injuries were recorded in 2018.
 This is an exceptional result.
-A total of 42 safety and JSA (Job Safety Analysis) meetings were held during the year as part of the proactive program. - No cases of medical and restricted work-related treatment in 2017 and no MTI incidents were reported in 2017 - Health and safety is a natural priority for the Project.
-Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders. - At the end of 2017 the Zanaga project achieved a total of 2037 days without any accident - No Restricted Work Injury was recorded during 2017, and no Lost Time Injuries occurred.
+A total of 36 safety and Job Safety Analysis ("JSA") meetings were held during the year as part of the proactive programme and 9 awareness meetings under the themes: first aid kit, lifting and stretcher equipment, security lateral position (PLS), unconscious victim, hygiene principles, protection and warning, cholera, yellow fever and chikungunya - No cases of medical and restricted work-related treatment in 2018 and no Medical Treatment Incident ("MTI") incidents were reported in 2018 - Health and safety is a natural priority for the Project.
+Every incident, including very minor ones, is recorded in a quarterly report written by the Project's management team and forwarded to state representatives and shareholders - At the end of 2018 the Zanaga Project achieved a total of 2402 days without any accident - No Restricted Work Injury was recorded during 2018, and no Lost Time Injuries occurred.
 This is an excellent result for the Project, even taking into consideration the reduction in activity at the mine site.
-The focus for the Health and Safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules - During 2017, the Project provided financial support to nurses working at Léfoutou health centre and to teachers' assistants via the village parents-and-teachers associations to cover the resource gap in nurse and teacher capacity at Léfoutou health centre and in the schools of the villages surrounding the project - Approximately US\$11,800 was spent as part of the Project's commitment to communities and to facilitate access to quality care for the populations present in the mining concession by paying an additional indemnity to the salaries paid by Council and Departmental management; Contributing to the purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2400 litres of diesel and an ambulance. - During 2017, 124 community communication meetings took place with approximately 600 local stakeholders - Another HIV/AIDS awareness outreach campaign was undertaken in 2017 to increase the awareness of the HIV prevention programme.
-The HIV/AIDS awareness outreach campaign sessions were attended by 25 employees including contractors - MPD Congo took part in the World HIV Awareness day in the villages around the camp.
-As a result of this communication effort, over 3,108 condoms were distributed at the work place and in the eight villages within the project area over 2017
+The focus for the health and safety programme remains on the implementation of the Fatal Hazard Protocols and the 10 Golden Rules - During 2018, the Project provided financial support to nurses working at Léfoutou health centre and to teachers' assistants via the village parents-and-teachers associations to cover the resource gap in nurse and teacher capacity at Léfoutou health centre and in the schools of the villages surrounding the Project - Approximately US\$11,800 was spent as part of the Project's commitment to communities and to facilitate access to quality care for the populations present in the mining concession by paying an additional indemnity to the salaries paid by Council and Departmental management; contributing to the purchase of medicines in collaboration with the Departmental Health Department, and additional expenses including 2400 litres of diesel and an ambulance - During 2018, 279 community communication meetings took place with approximately 600 local stakeholders - Another HIV/AIDS awareness outreach campaign was undertaken in 2018 to increase the awareness of the HIV prevention programme.
+The HIV/AIDS awareness outreach campaign sessions were attended by 25 employees including contractors basic knowledge on HIV and AIDS, condoms, risk management and self-esteem

-• CFA3.6m (US\$27,200) was spent as part of the Project's commitments to provide access to the aeroplane runway at the Mbouyi aerodrome
+- MPD Congo took part in the World HIV Awareness day in the villages around the camp.
+As a result of this communication effort, over 3,163 condoms were distributed at the work place and in the eight villages within the project area over 2018 - CFA franc 1.8m (US\$3,000) was spent as part of the Project's commitments to provide access to the aeroplane runway at the Mbouyi aerodrome